adjust/xamarin_sdk/doc/android/android.md

 Adjust.TrackEvent(adjustEvent);
 ```

-This can be combined with callback parameters of course.
+Naturally, this can be combined with callback parameters.

 When you set a currency token, adjust will automatically convert the incoming revenues into a reporting revenue of your choice.
 Read more about [currency conversion here.][currency-conversion]